 MassDOT Fast 14 Project

-This summer, MassDOT is going to replace 14 deteriorated bridge superstructures along I-93 in Medford, Massachusetts.
-MassDOT will use innovative construction methods to minimize the duration of construction-related impacts and congestion.
-In order to reduce congestion, the project will use prefabricated, modular superstructure units, eliminating years of work that would occur in the roadway if conventional construction methods were used.
-The existing superstructures will be demolished and replaced during weekends.
+During the 2011 summer, MassDOT replaced fourteen deteriorated bridge superstructures along I-93 in Medford, Massachusetts.
+MassDOT used innovative construction methods to minimize the duration of construction-related impacts and congestion.
+In order to reduce congestion, the project used prefabricated, modular superstructure units, eliminating years of work that would occur in the roadway if conventional construction methods were used.
+The existing superstructures were demolished and replaced during weekends.

-Throughout the summer, a number of MBTA bus routes will be diverted due to construction activities.
+Throughout the 2011 summer, a number of MBTA bus routes were diverted due to construction activities.

-To mitigate traffic impacts, the MBTA will run additional Orange Line service while work is ongoing.
-Additionally, free parking will be provided at the Anderson RTC beginning Friday night at 5pm through Sunday.
+To mitigate traffic impacts, the MBTA ran additional Orange Line service while work was ongoing.
+Additionally, free parking was provided at the Anderson RTC.

 MassDOT is committed to providing safe and durable replacement bridges.
 The project has been developed by the Accelerated Bridge Program to result in the fewest construction-related impacts on traffic, businesses, residents and tourism.